winni2k/cDNA_primer/README.md

 The scripts in this repository is developed for the purpose of analyzing transcriptome data generated using the PacBio(R) [Iso-Seq(TM) protocol](http://www.smrtcommunity.com/Share/Protocol?id=a1q70000000HqSvAAK&strRecordTypeName=Protocol).

 This code is not part of the official PacBio software package and is developed solely by Elizabeth Tseng.
 The official software version is the RS_IsoSeq protocol.
+Use this code at your own risk.

 ## About Iso-Seq(TM)